in-toto/attestation/spec/v1.0-draft/resource_descriptor.md

 > The [MIME Type][] (i.e., media type) of the described resource or artifact.
 >
 > For resources or artifacts that do not have a standardized MIME type,
-> producers SHOULD follow [RFC 6838] (Sections 3.2-3.4) conventions of
+> producers SHOULD follow [RFC 6838][] (Sections 3.2-3.4) conventions of
 > prefixing types with `x.`, `prs.`, or `vnd.` to avoid collisions with other
 > producers.

-`annotations` _object, optional_
+`annotations` _map <string, object>, optional_

+> This field MAY be used to provide additional information or metadata about
-> An object describing annotations to resource or artifact description.
+> the resource or artifact that may be useful to the consumer when evaluating
+> the attestation against a policy.
 >
-> The producer MAY use this field to provide additional information or
-> metadata about the resource or artifact that may be useful to the consumer.
->
-> The producer and consumer must agree on the semantics and acceptable
+> The producer and consumer must agree on the semantics, and acceptable
-> formats for the `annotations` object.
-There are currently no standardized
-> annotation formats.
-To enable consumers to parse the field, `annotations`
-> SHOULD be self-describing via a `_type` field that specifies a [TypeURI]
-> or custom MIME type per [RFC 6838] Sections 3.2-3.4.
+> fields and objects in the `annotations` map.
+Producers SHOULD follow the
+> same formatting conventions used in [extension fields].

 ## Semantics